SophiaAtkinson/SophiaAtkinson/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Codsworth
-- 🌱 I’m currently learning Node JS
+- 🌱 I’m currently learning C#
 - 🤔 I’m looking for help with Firewatch Guide Transcription
 - 💬 Ask me about anything
 - 📫 How to reach me: Discord [SophiaXD#3076](https://discord.com/users/420297282676719618), or my [Email](mailto:sophia@sophiaatkinson.com)